selkhayri/Belly_Button_Biodiversity/README.md

 ## Dashboard

+####  Test Subject ID No.

-1. The first element of the dashboard is the <code>Test Subject ID No.</code> drop-down which allows the user to view the information pertaining to that particular subject.
+The first element of the dashboard is the <code>Test Subject ID No.</code> drop-down which allows the user to view the information pertaining to that particular subject.

 <p align="center">
 <img src="img/TestSubjectIDNo.png"></img>
 </p>

+#### Demographic Info

-2. The second element is the <code>Demographic Info</code> table.
+The second element is the <code>Demographic Info</code> table.
 It displays basic statistical information about the current subject.

 <p align="center">
 <img src="img/DemographicInfo.png"></img>
 </p>

+#### Top 10 Bacterial Species

-3. The second element is the <code>Top 10 Bacterial Species</code> chart.
+The third element is the <code>Top 10 Bacterial Species</code> chart.
 This is a horizontal bar chart which shows the OTU numbers, the count for each OTU number.

 <p align="center">
 <img src="img/Top10BacterialSpecies.png"></img>